New York Court Records

 Each request must be specific and describe the records wanted.
 The request should also use case and document reference numbers consistent with the court’s indexing and record retrieval system.
 By providing as much information as possible about the specific Family Court records you want, the Clerk’s Office can easily and quickly provide the right documents.

 Some New York Family Courts require the public to submit their requests using provided application forms.
 Where required, such forms will be provided on the court or county website for download.
+Instructions for requesting records are typically available on the court's or county website to guide you through the process.
 Print and complete the right request form for the records you want.
-The courts charge nominal fees for copies of records requested.
+The courts charge a fee for copies of records requested, and the court's schedule of fees is available online or by phone.
 Find out the current rate for court documents by calling the Family Court where the records are kept.

 Family Court Records can include marriage records and New York divorce records.
 These records contain personal information of those involved and their maintenance is critical should anyone involved wish to make changes.
 Because of this both marriage and divorce records can be considered more difficult to locate and obtain than other public records, and may not be available through government sources or third party public record websites.